 |Alma Mater:||Virginia Tech|

-Chris Malone completed his first season as offensive line coach at Old Dominion in 2016.
-Malone was hired on Feb.
-15, 2016.
+Chris Malone completed his second season as offensive line coach at Old Dominion in 2017.

 In his first season, Malone helped an ODU offensive line that featured one senior starter, as ODU led Conference USA in rushing with 2,559 yards.
 The Monarchs finished second in Conference USA in fewest sacks allowed.